 - □ The prototype was constructed using two lite plywood battery boxes; these allow quick removal of Li-Po batteries for charging and maintenance and provide a method for achieving correct C.G. balancing without the need for added dead weight.
-The battery boxes are longer than the LiPo battery's, this allow adjustment for the C.G. by placing foam spacers in the box to set the battery position. - □ The components can be cut from the templates in Annex A from 1/8" lite plywood.
-Lite-ply is very strong when constructed into shapes such as the box. - □ Assemble the battery boxes using CA, see photo for detail. - □ Trial fit the battery box through the front former, if there is interference open up the area using a Dremel tool or file. - After establishing a good fit, Hysol the battery boxes in place. - □ The batteries are held in place with a 1⁄4" wood dowel that is positioned in the front of the battery box, the dowel is held in position by servo screws, see photos below.
+The components can be cut from the templates in Annex A from 1/8" lite plywood.
+Lite-ply is very strong when constructed into shapes such as the box. - Assemble the battery boxes using CA, see photo for detail. - □ Trial fit the battery box through the front former, if there is interference open up the area using a Dremel tool or file. - After establishing a good fit, Hysol the battery boxes in place. - □ The batteries are held in place with a 1⁄4" wood dowel that is positioned in the front of the battery box, the dowel is held in position by a small wood screw.